zaargy/braindump/README.md

-# BrainDump
+# Braindump

-This is a VERY opinionated note-taking app, which is to say everything is hard-coded and it's coded just for me.

-It essentially provides a distraction-free text editor with quick save.
+This is a hacky distraction-free ever-rotating text editor I use for journalling.

+It writes files to the format required by msmtp which then does the actual emailing..

+I'd like to cleanup the code a bit some day...